Accidents in Amusement Parks: When is Your Ride Safe?

 In August 2016, Caleb Schwab, the son of a Republican lawmaker, perished on the Verruckt ride at Schlitterbahn Waterpark in Kansas City.

-Caleb perished when his raft went into the air over the 50-foot hump of the slide and struck a metal bar holding up an overhead safety net.
+Caleb died when his raft went into the air over the 50-foot hump of the slide and struck a metal bar holding up an overhead safety net.
 Minor injuries were sustained by the two women he was riding with.
 Guinness World Records recognized the 168-foot-tall Verruckt as the largest water slide in the world.

 On July 4, 2021, an 11-year-old boy named Michael Jaramillo was killed while riding a water attraction at an amusement park in Iowa because the park’s rides weren’t adequately maintained and fixed, including the Raging River.